-The residuals from this regression analysis, represents the firms' profitability after taking the affect of time out of the data,.
-These residual value were then made the dependent variable of the second regression, which used the absolute values of the three forecasting errors, cash on hand at the end of each period of play, the ROS for each period of play, the EPS for each period of play and a dummy variable representing whether or not the firm went through a Chapter 11 bankrupts as independent variables..
-These results are displayed in Table 5.
+Firm profitability was then made the dependent variable of the second regression, which used the absolute values of the three forecasting errors, cash on hand at the end of each period of play, the ROS for each period of play, the EPS for each period of play and a dummy variable representing whether or not the firm went through a Chapter 11 bankrupts (ran out of cash) as independent variables..
+These results are displayed in Table 3.